Focus Graphite (CVE:FMS) Shares Down 16% – Here’s Why

-Shares of Focus Graphite Inc. (CVE:FMS – Get Free Report) fell 16% during trading on Saturday .
+Shares of Focus Graphite Inc. (CVE:FMS – Get Free Report) were down 16% on Saturday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-287,005 shares traded hands during mid-day trading, an increase of 501% from the average session volume of 47,744 shares.
+Approximately 287,005 shares traded hands during mid-day trading, an increase of 501% from the average daily volume of 47,744 shares.
 The stock had previously closed at C$0.13.

 About Focus Graphite